rothgar/justingarrison.com/content/blog/2024-01-21-hello-sidero.md

 All of the "undifferentiated heavy lifting" became "undifferentiated heavy clouding" and companies lost sight of what was important.

-I found Talos 5 years ago--when I still worked at Disney--when [Andrew posted it on Reddit](https://www.reddit.com/r/kubernetes/comments/aqt0u9/talos_a_modern_linux_distribution_for_kubernetes/).
+I found Talos 5 years ago—when I still worked at Disney—when [Andrew posted it on Reddit](https://www.reddit.com/r/kubernetes/comments/aqt0u9/talos_a_modern_linux_distribution_for_kubernetes/).
 I immediately emailed him because I loved the idea.

 I had been using Core OS and was a firm believer that minimizing the Linux surface area was a key component to build more reliable, secure, systems with less maintenance.
 Talos was just what I was looking for.

 Over the years I've followed Talos and Omni, but since I was at AWS I was on the competing side.
-I helped educate customers about Bottlerocket--Amazon's answer to Talos--and worked on EKS Anywhere--Amazon's attempt to capture on-prem market share.
+I helped educate customers about Bottlerocket—Amazon's answer to Talos—and worked on EKS Anywhere—Amazon's attempt to capture on-prem market share.
 But they all fell short of what Sidero was doing.

 The user experience and thoughtfulness of an OS that integrates deeply with Kubernetes and hardware was appealing to me.